-Since its formation, the LMRWMO has developed and adopted four watershed management plans.
-This document, adopted by the LMRWMO in \\\\\, 202X, is the fourth generation LMRWMO Plan and supersedes the third-generation plan adopted in 2011 and last amended in 2015.
-This Plan shall extend 10-years from the date of BWSR approval (through \\\\\, 202X), unless otherwise superseded.
+Since its formation in 1985, the LMRWMO has developed and adopted four watershed management plans.
+This document, adopted by the LMRWMO in , 202X, is the fourth generation LMRWMO Plan and supersedes the third-generation plan adopted in 2011 and last amended in 2015.
+This Plan shall extend 10-years from the date of BWSR approval (through , 202X), unless otherwise superseded.
 Accomplishments of the LMRWMO since the adoption of the third generation Plan are summarized in the LMRWMO annual report and include, but are not limited to:

-- Funding water quality monitoring of select LMRWMO waterbodies performed via the Metropolitan Council's Citizen Assisted Monitoring Program (CAMP) - Developing a cost allocation method to equitably allocate the cost for intercommunity water quality improvement projects based on an "allowable load" concept - Publishing of the LMRWMO watershed annual report and the annual activity report (submitted to BWSR) to document work performed in the prior year - Working with the Minnesota Pollution Control Agency (MPCA) to conduct a Watershed Restoration and Protection Strategies (WRAPS) study addressing water quality in several LMRWMO lakes - Securing and administering a Clean Water Fund (CWF) grant to construct stormwater treatment upstream of Thompson Lake in partnership with Dakota County and the City of West St. Paul - Securing and administering a Clean Water Fund (CWF) grant to stabilize degraded ravines and provide stormwater treatment in Cherokee Heights Park in partnership with the City of St. Paul - Securing and administering a Clean Water Fund (CWF) grant to perform an in-lake alum treatment of Lake Augusta in partnership with the City of Mendota Heights - Securing and administering a Clean Water Fund (CWF) grant to perform an in-lake alum treatment of Sunfish Lake in partnership with Sunfish Lake residents, leading to the delisting of Sunfish Lake from the MPCA's impaired waters list - Facilitating the distribution of BWSR Clean Water Fund WBIF funds - Funding educational workshops and implementation of small-scale shoreline restoration and runoff capture projects via Dakota County's Landscaping for Clean Water program - Funding educational opportunities for residents to complete the Minnesota Water Stewards volunteer program - Distributing educational materials to support natural resources stewardship through the LMRWMO website, member city communication channels, and participating in the Metro Watershed Partners program
+- Funding water quality monitoring of select LMRWMO waterbodies performed via the Metropolitan Council's Citizen Assisted Monitoring Program (CAMP) - Developing a cost allocation method to equitably allocate the cost for intercommunity water quality improvement projects based on an "allowable load" concept - Publishing of the LMRWMO watershed annual report and the annual activity report (submitted to BWSR) to document work performed in the prior year - Working with the Minnesota Pollution Control Agency (MPCA) to conduct a Watershed Restoration and Protection Strategies (WRAPS) study addressing water quality in several-five LMRWMO lakes - Securing and administering a Metropolitan Council grant to construct low impact stormwater infrastructure near Seidls Lake in partnership with the City of South St. Paul - Securing and administering a Clean Water Fund (CWF) grant to construct stormwater treatment upstream of Thompson Lake in partnership with Dakota County and the City of West St. Paul - Securing and administering a Clean Water Fund (CWF) grant to stabilize degraded ravines and provide stormwater treatment in Cherokee Heights Park in partnership with the City of St. Paul - Securing and administering a Clean Water Fund (CWF) grant to perform an in-lake alum treatment of Lake Augusta in partnership with residents and the City of Mendota Heights - Securing and administering a Clean Water Fund (CWF) grant to perform an in-lake alum treatment of Sunfish Lake in partnership with Sunfish Lake residents, leading to the delisting of Sunfish Lake from the MPCA's impaired waters list - Facilitating the distribution of BWSR Clean Water Fund WBIF funds - Funding educational workshops and implementation of residentialsmall-scale raingarden, native planting, and shoreline restoration and runoff capture projects via Dakota County's Landscaping for Clean Water program - Funding educational opportunities for residents to complete the Minnesota Water Stewards volunteer program

+Distributing educational materials to support natural water resources stewardship through the LMRWMO website, member city communication channels, and participating in the Metro Watershed Partners program